DineshThangavel/PlainAcadJsEditor/README.md

 PlainAcadJsEditor
 =================

-Lightweight JavaScript  Editor for AutoCAD 2015 without share and load options
+Lightweight JavaScript  Editor for AutoCAD 2015 without share and load options.
+Please refer to the Wiki for the set up details.